HenryCowan/EMG-Gaming/Server_end/Unit test of UDP transmission/local sender/README.md

-## UDP sender sending data using UDP protocol.
+## UDP sender transmitting data using UDP protocol :calling:

 Here is an exampe of a local UDP sender, transmitting a float array to the receiver port of the receiver (either a remote IP or a local host).